-- FDLE Commissioner Rick Swearingen sent directions to all supervisors with information about sick or at-risk members, use of leave, telecommuting, business and personal travel followed by a message to all members. - At the direction of Governor Ron DeSantis, FDLE is identifying conferences, meetings and other travel to be cancelled or postponed and working to receive reimbursements. - FDLE is coordinating ESF-16 providing updates and securing staffing while FDLE Regional Operations Centers are working with Regional Domestic Security Task Forces to prepare for any responses needed. - FDLE's Office of Mutual Aid prepared and distributed a law enforcement guide on COVID-19 for law enforcement partners and state agencies and FDLE's General Counsel prepared a law enforcement guide for protocols during a quarantine. - FDLE has reviewed its COOP and identified members who can work from home.
-We ordered an increase in bandwidth and additional VPN licenses creating additional capacity for members to work remotely.

-• FDLE Commissioner Rick Swearingen sent an email to all members outlining simple ways to prevent the spread of COVID-19 as well as links to the Florida Department of Health and CDC websites.
+- The Florida Department of Law Enforcement (FDLE) Regional Operations Centers are working with Regional Domestic Security Task Forces to prepare for any responses needed. - FDLE's Office of Mutual Aid prepared and distributed a law enforcement guide on COVID-19 for law enforcement partners and state agencies and FDLE's General Counsel prepared a law enforcement guide for protocols in a quarantine. - FDLE Commissioner Rick Swearingen sent an email to all members outlining simple ways to prevent the spread of COVID-19 as well as links to the Florida Department of Health and CDC websites.
 Signs have been posted in all FDLE Regions and at Headquarters with prevention information.